 That said, it has certainly made its Western debut.
 You can easily find it in grocery stores and markets across the U.S. I’ve tried a few different brands, but Soom Foods does it best.
 No, they aren’t paying me to say that, but they make the creamiest and drippiest (without separation in the jar!) tahini.
 Actually, a friend of a friend of mine started Soom.
 I met one of the founders, Amy, for the first time a few years ago.
 Their business is family-owned and run by three sisters.
 If you’re interested, you can read more about their story here.

-4. Scoop out out the dough, roll it into balls, and add it to your parchment paper.
+- Scoop out the dough, roll it into balls, and add it to your parchment paper.
 Sprinkle the granulated sugar on top.
 Be sure to leave an inch or two between each dough ball (and don't flatten the dough).

 - Bake the cookies for 15-18 minutes, or until they're cracked and starting to crisp on the edges.